dkchcl/DevOps/Notes/Azure/Azure Modules.md

 ### i.
 Azure CLI Module --
-Install Azure CLI and Create a Resource Group Using CLI Install Azure CLI: we can download and install Azure CLI in different methods:
+Install Azure CLI and Create a Resource Group Using CLI Install Azure CLI: we can download and install Azure CLI with different methods:
 a) Microsoft Installer (MSI)
 b) WinGet (Windows Package Manager)
 c) Microsoft Installer (MSI) with PowerShell